Conter18/Bricks3D/README.md

 # Bricks3D
-3D brick breaker game made using Python as a language using the OpenGL pipeline forthe graphics.
+3D brick breaker game made using Python as a language using the OpenGL pipeline for the graphics.